She wasn’t what you would call beautiful. She was just a red-haired

 it."

-the mask over his nose and mouth and I turned it on.
-It was life
+mashed the mask over his nose and mouth and I turned it on.
+It

-pumping through the rubber hose.
-I looked away and tried to think
+was life pumping through the rubber hose.
+I looked away and tried

 In a minute or two she said, "You can turn